mdn/kuma/docs/installation.rst

 #.
 Install the `Docker platform`_, following Docker's instructions for your
    operating system, such as `Docker for Mac`_ for MacOS, or for your `Linux distribution`_.

+   Non-Linux users should increase Docker's memory limits (`Windows`_, `macOS`_) to at least 4 GB, as the default of 2 GB is insufficient.

    Linux users will also want to install `Docker Compose`_ and follow `post-install instructions`_ to confirm that the development user can run Docker commmands.

    To confirm that Docker is installed correctly, run::